-Sustain-A-Raisers is G.A.L.A.’s most popular program that conducts sustainable home & yard makeovers. including the installation of raised garden beds, solar hot water systems, clotheslines (or “solar clothes dryers!”), rain barrels, compost bins, and cold frames for extending the growing season.
+Sustain-A-Raisers is G.A.L.A.’s most popular program where teams of volunteers conduct sustainable home & yard makeovers that include the installation of raised garden beds, solar hot water systems, clotheslines (or “solar clothes dryers!”), rain barrels, compost bins, and cold frames for extending the growing season.
 G.A.L.A. works with volunteers of all ages to offer these services on a sliding scale bases for homes, businesses, nonprofits, institutions, or apartment complexes.

 The program is inspired by and modeled after the concept of barn raising – the original neighbor-helping-neighbor work party most popular among the Amish population in the early 1800s.
 G.A.L.A. applies this same model by mobilizing and training volunteers to work together to help communities take important steps to conserve energy, save money, increase food security, and protect vulnerable ecosystems.
 The program also provides a platform to strengthen teamwork, develop green collar job skills, and deepen a sense of place and pride among community members.